MATSE 81: Materials in Today's World

 All course-related assignments, quizzes, and exams must be completed by the assigned date and time.
 Make-up work will only be allowed under the following circumstances: (1) if prearranged with the instructor; (2) if the result of a documented emergency; or (3) if the result of a significant, prolonged, documented illness.
 Other excuses are not accepted for late work.
 Only significant, prolonged illnesses are a valid excuse for late work, and verification from a health care provider is required.

 Below you will find a summary of the primary learning activities for this course and the associated time frames.
-This course is twelve weeks in length, with an orientation week preceding the official start of the course.
+This course is twelve lessons in length, with an orientation week preceding the official start of the course.
 See the Calendar in Canvas for specific lesson time frames and assignment due dates.
 The time frames shown below reflect a 15-week spring or fall semester.
 Summer semesters are compressed into 12 weeks.

 NOTE: See the Canvas Syllabus or Calendar for a full semester calendar of events.

 |Week & Topic||Student Activities (due 11:59 pm, est) of date indicated on Canvas calendar||Required Videos & Recordings|